bismex/Awesome-person-re-identification/README.md

 This is a repository for organizing articles related to person re-identification.
 Most papers are linked to the pdf address provided by "arXiv" or "Openaccess".
 However, some papers require an academic license to browse.
 For example, IEEE, springer, and elsevier journal, etc.

+### :high_brightness: Updated 2019-07-04
+- The below paper has been re-categorized and updated (github).
+  - "Joint Discriminative and Generative Learning for Person Re-identification"

 ### :high_brightness: Updated 2019-06-15
 - The CVPR papers have been categorized.